 NANOAVIONICS MODULAR FRAME

 NanoAvionics has developed what it calls “standardized frames and structural element” that when assembled form the primary structure for 1U to 12U spacecraft.
+The 1 – 3U form factors have masses from 0.090 kg 0.172 kg, and 0.254 kg for 1U, 2U and 3U respectively.
 A modular 3U structure from NanoAvionics is shown in Figure 6.2.
-These components are intended to be modular, made from 7075 aluminum, and like many off-the-shelf cubesat structures, compliant with the PC/104 form factor 2.
+These components are intended to be modular, made from 7075 aluminum, and like many off-the-shelf CubeSat structures, compliant with the PC/104 form factor 4.

 RADIUS CUBESAT STRUCTURES

-Radius Space has also chosen a highly modular approach to develop a family of cubeSat structures that range from the 1U to 12U sizes.
+Radius Space has also chosen a highly modular approach to develop a family of CubeSat structures that range from the 1U to 12U sizes.
 Figure 6.3 shows this modular approach for 1U to 3U sizes.
-PCB integration is typically accomplished through a stacked configuration, although Radius Space asserts the structures allow for different PCB orientations for all but the 1U frame 3.
+PCB integration is typically accomplished through a stacked configuration, although Radius Space asserts the structures allow for different PCB orientations for all but the 1U frame 5.

 Card Slot System